yuna0x0/fubuki-webring/README.md

 ```

 3. Commit your changes and create a pull request on [GitHub](https://github.com/yuna0x0/fubuki-webring) or [Codeberg](https://codeberg.org/yuna0x0/fubuki-webring).
 (Repositories are mirrored between the two platforms.)
-4. After your PR is merged, add the follow HTML snippet (or customize it as you like) to your website, replacing `{your-slug}` with your chosen slug:
+4. After your PR is merged, add the following HTML snippet (or customize it as you like) to your website, replacing `{your-slug}` with your chosen slug:

 ```html
 <a href="https://webring.fbk.moe/{your-slug}/previous">&larr;</a>